Wondering how to deal with empty nest syndrome? You’re in the right place!

 Fortunately, there are many things you can do to transform that void in your life and build an exciting and fulfilling future!

-Top Tips for Moms Over 50 Dealing with Empty Nest
+Top Tips for Empty Nest Moms Over 50 Dealing with Empty-Nesting

 - Schedule time to speak with your children.
 It’s not too difficult to stay in touch these days.
 Between the phone and a multitude of phone apps and online services, it’s easy to both speak and see your child frequently.
 Set a time to talk at least once a week.